rblx-local/localnet/README.md

 # Rocknet

 A Server-side Implementation for Roblox 2016 Source Code<br>
-**IMPORTANT:** Its in Alpha Stage, so do not want much from it, its just a basic server for make the game work.

 **Having any problems? you can get help at [our discord server](https://www.discord.gg/rVrYHdrbsp)**<br>